JairusSW/JairusSW/README.md

 <br>

 <br>
 I live in the beautiful state of Washington near Seattle.
 Dreaming of climbing Mt.
-Rainer some day.<br>I'm in love with life and am a Christian.</h5>
+Rainer some day.<br>I'm in love with life and am a Christian.<br><br>Working as a Software Engineer at Steer Finance</h5>
 <br>

 <p align="center">